About Lance Haun

 I can tell you what I added with all of that effort: jack. squat.

 People on the internet can come off as insane when in reality, they are just really, really bad at expressing themselves.
 And unfortunately the opposite is true too: the seemingly sane can come unglued in an instance.

 I’ve fired a lot of angry people in my day but I can tell you that some dude from the internet makes me fear ever staying in or broadcasting the fact that I am near Pocatello, Idaho (not that I have plans to visit any time soon).

 * * * * *

 The point is simple: the internet is a crappy place to discuss politics.
 Any substantial political issue is going to have some fairly deep points of discussion.
 For example, is social security failing and if it is, what should we do about it?
 Or, what do you think of the Occupy Wall Street movement or the Tea Partiers?
 What are the implications of groups like this to the 2012 election and beyond?
-These are actually incredibly complex issues with multiple ideas, possible outcomes and philosophies surrounding the,.
+These are actually incredibly complex issues with multiple ideas, possible outcomes and philosophies surrounding the key issues.

 That’s why most political posts are over-simplified pieces of garbage.
 And that’s why the comments associated with them get crazy too.
 And why smarmy or condescending Twitter and Facebook status updates are even worse than an over-simplified blog post.

 It’s a perfect traffic ploy if you’re running a website that depends on traffic to drive advertising revenue though.
 Just put something up there about the President’s birth certificate or a certain former Alaskan governor’s new eyeglasses and you’ll have people coming back for weeks.